darkrelics/eidolon-engine/documentation/concurrency.md

 ### Lock Multiple Rooms

-When locking multiple rooms, always use consistent ordering:
+When locking multiple rooms (siblings in the hierarchy), always use consistent ordering to prevent deadlocks.

 ```go
 func lockRoomsInOrder(rooms ...*Room) func() {